 Healthy watershed, thriving river

-The Margaree River has been a focus of community gathering and collective stewardship since time immemorial.
-The Nature Trust is honoured to join the thriving ecosystem of partners working to preserve the health of this thriving river and its tributaries, with the protection of 371 acres (150 hectares) on the steep western slopes of MacLeods Mountain.
+A Canadian Heritage River since 1998, the Margaree River is one of the most stunning examples of Nova Scotia’s freshwater legacy and has been a focus of community gathering and collective stewardship since time immemorial.
+The Nature Trust is honoured to be part of the lively ecosystem of partners working to preserve the health of this thriving river and its tributaries.

 Learn more about our work in the Margaree Watershed